snoyberg/yaml/README.md

 package.
 "Text.Libyaml" provides a lower-level, streaming interface.
 For most users, "Data.Yaml" is recommended.

+Usage examples can be found in the "Data.Yaml" documentation.

 Additional modules:

 * Data.Yaml.Include supports adding `!include` directives to your YAML files.